Simonlee711/Simonlee711.github.io/_pages/fmb.md

 {% endhighlight %}

-In the above code segment just in the movement section alone, I had to engineer how movement worked, how gravity worked, the height of jumping, checking collision between immobile objects (floors, walls), checking for collision with water/cars (instant death), how the game would react if I fell off the screen, as well as have a continuous scrolling feature since that looked real since the background is not fixed.
+In the above code segment, just in the movement section alone, I had to engineer how movement worked, how gravity worked, the height of jumping, checking collision between immobile objects (floors, walls), checking for collision with water/cars (instant death), how the game would react if I fell off the screen, as well as have a continuous scrolling feature since that looked real since the background is not fixed.

 <p float="left">
  <img src="/images/projects/1.png" width="37" />